According to the National Alliance on Mental Illness (NAMI) more than 43 million American adults deal with mental illness issues each year.

 What Are the Best Master’s in Clinical Psychology Degrees?

 Since every state requires licensure to practice clinical psychology, you need an advanced degree.
 If you are currently seeking career advancement, certification, or a career change in the growing field of clinical psychology, our universities offer outstanding online options that are flexible, convenient, and affordable.
+Speaking of affordability, we researched the most affordable accredited online colleges that you can check out as well.

 Here at College Choice, we’ve ranked the 25 Best Online Master’s in Clinical Psychology Degrees.
 Our ranking is based on data that students have indicated is most important to them: reputation, cost, and graduate salary.
 Our ranking data is drawn from a number of public sources, including U.S. News & World Report, the National Center for Education Statistics, and PayScale.
+You can also check out our rankings for the best online schools.

 Located in Bellevue, Nebraska and founded in 1966, Bellevue University is a private school offering over 70 degrees to 10,000 students.
 Focused mostly on adult education, the University delivers education on their beautiful 46-acre main campus in Bellevue but also through a developed and respected online platform.